blips7/FitOS/SequenceDiagram.md

-# Sequence Diagram: Workout Recording with Feedback
+# FitOS Sequence Diagram: Workout Recording with Feedback

 ## Overview
 This sequence diagram illustrates the flow of data and interactions between components during a workout recording session with real-time feedback.